Fort Madalena

 Fort Madalena, also known as Fort Madliena (Il-Fortizza tal-Madliena), is a polygonal fort in Madliena, in the limits of Swieqi, Malta.
 It was built between 1878 and 1880 by the British as part of the Victoria Lines.
-The fort now falls under the responsibility of the Armed Forces of Malta and is used by the St John Rescue Corps.
+The fort now falls under the responsibility of the Armed Forces of Malta and is used by the St John Ambulance and Rescue.

 History

 Fort Madalena was built by the British as part of the Victoria Lines, a line of fortifications along the northern part of Malta, dividing it from the more heavily populated south.
 It is one of three forts built along the lines, the other two being Fort Binġemma and Fort Mosta.

 Fort Madalena, which is located at the eastern extremity of the line, was second of the forts to be built.
 It was built on the site of a fifteenth-century chapel dedicated to Mary Magdalene, which gave the fort its name.
 Construction of the pentagonal fort began in 1878 and was completed in 1880, at a total cost of £9400.
 The fort itself is quite small, with the short sides of the pentagon being about 30 metres long.
 The entire fort is surrounded by a 6-metre deep and 4-metre wide ditch.
 It was armed with a single RML 11-inch gun, four 64-pounders, two 40-pounders and two field guns.
 Later on, an artillery battery was built around the pentagonal fort, facing the sea for coastal defence.
 The battery was armed with two BL 9.2-inch guns.

 In 1906, the RML 11-inch gun was replaced by BL 9.2-inch Mk X guns which had an effective range of about 8000 yards.
 Although the Victoria Lines were abandoned in 1907, Fort Madalena, along with Fort Binġemma, remained in use for coastal defence.
 Its guns were removed during the interwar period, and it was later used by the Royal Air Force first as a communications post, and then as a radar station during World War II.
 The radar station remained in use by NATO until British forces left Malta in 1979 and the fort was handed over to the Armed Forces of Malta.